wildfly/quickstart/helloworld-rs/README.md

 ### Create the OpenShift Application

 Open a shell command prompt and change to a directory of your choice.
-Enter the following command:
+Enter the following command, replacing APPLICATION_TYPE with `jbosseap-6.0` for quickstarts running on JBoss Enterprise Application Platform 6, or `jbossas-7` for quickstarts running on JBoss AS 7:

-        rhc app create -a helloworldrs -t jbossas-7
+    rhc app create -a helloworldrs -t APPLICATION_TYPE

 _NOTE_: The domain name for this application will be `helloworldrs-YOUR_DOMAIN_NAME.rhcloud.com`.
 Here we use the _quickstart_ domain.
 You will need to replace it with your own OpenShift domain name.

-This command creates an OpenShift application called `helloworldrs` and will run the application inside a `jbossas-7` container.
+This command creates an OpenShift application named `helloworldrs` and will run the application inside the `jbosseap-6.0`  or `jbossas-7` container.
 You should see some output similar to the following:

     Creating application: helloworldrs
     Now your new domain name is being propagated worldwide (this might take a minute)...